 A hacker exploited a weakness in the bZx protocol to generate $55 million in BZRX tokens.

 These are just a few examples of the many attacks on smart contracts.
 Unfortunately, while mass media publicized some of these attacks, others have received less attention.

 While recent assaults have heightened scrutiny of smart contracts, unscrupulous actors can still exploit several weaknesses.

 Wrapping Up – The Importance of Hiring Smart Contract Auditors

 Smart Contract auditors can identify all the attacks mentioned above during an investigation.
-They may recognize modified Smart Contract code or system flaws that hackers can exploit.
+In addition, they may recognize modified Smart Contract code or system flaws that hackers can exploit.

-Additionally, auditors can help you assess your Smart Contract’s risk and offer suggestions for mitigating those risks.
+Additionally, auditors can help you assess your Smart Contract’s risk and suggest mitigating those risks.
 Hiring a competent auditor is one technique to secure your Smart Contract from threats.